AntonioTrovato/Quantum-Multi-Objective-Test-Case-Selection/README.md

 ### bootqa.py

-This file is a modified version of the original bootqa file from the GitHub repository hosting BootQA.
+This file, contained in the "./BootQA" folder, is a modified version of the original bootqa file from the GitHub repository hosting BootQA.
 It can be run without manual configurations to execute the annealing and store the results for statistical analysis.

 ### stats.py

-This file executes the empirical comparisons between SelectQA and BootQA, and it is not necessary to configure it.
+This file, contained in the "./BootQA" folder, executes the empirical comparisons between SelectQA and BootQA, and it is not necessary to configure it.
 The final results are stored.

 ### DIVGA.m